eliscamastenbroek/master_thesis/README.md

 To plot the results of the first simulation study in R, the following additional steps should be taken:
 1. Open the file '[Plot_Simulation_1_and_2.R](https://github.com/eliscamastenbroek/master_thesis/blob/main/Simulation/Plot_Simulation_1_and_2.R)'.
 2. Execute the code in the first half of this file to prepare the data for plotting.
+Note that this requires that X.
 3. Execute the code in the second half of this file to create the desired plots.

 # 2. Instructions to reproduce Simulation study 2 using the best approach (Chapter 5)